 Please note that these are to be personal responses to the texts and should contain only your own thinking and observations.
-You will not need to consult any critical reviews (in print or online) and you will not receive credit for doing so.
+You will not need to consult any critical reviews (in print or online).
 Later, we will be researching authors and their works, but for now, your thoughtful and critical ideas are what count!